linkcd/blog-hexo/source/_posts/A-chatbot-prototype-DNV-GL-rules-and-standard-chatbot.md

 - Currently it supports 3 channels: Web Chat, Skype and Slack.
 - All data is from the publicly available information of DNV GL service document.

-{% asset_img "web conversation.png" "Web page conversation" %}
+{% asset_img "web page conversation.png" "Web page conversation" %}

 or